 (Shortform note: Experts argue that in addition to calling on individuals to speak up, you should take a variety of approaches to encourage debate.
 One strategy is to assign one team member at each meeting to act as a devil’s advocate.
 This team member’s job for the rest of the meeting is to try to come up with reasonable objections to each major point brought up by a colleague.
 By assigning someone to provide dissenting opinions, you not only give that person permission to freely debate, you make it a job responsibility.)

+Have the Right Arguments In addition to stating the importance of debate in general, experts also stress the importance of debating the right subjects.
+Arguments about strategy are often productive and rarely personal.
+Strategic argument demonstrates that your team is invested in the company’s future.
+Arguments about values are often similarly productive.
+It’s a good sign when employees maintain interest in shaping the company’s culture, even if they hold differing viewpoints.
 However, arguments about specific individuals can be a sign that something is amiss.
 Gossip about individuals reflects the level of politics within the workplace.
 If workplace arguments often center around specific individuals in management, it could be a sign that a cult of personality has formed.
-At any rate, paying close attention to the subject of arguments at your organization can be an invaluable source of information.
+At any rate, paying close attention to the subject of arguments at your organization can be an invaluable source of information. |

 The second strategy Lencioni recommends for measuring and increasing team health is to examine your team’s relationships outside of the meeting room.
 To improve the team’s culture, your team should get to know each other on a personal level because close relationships cut down on counterproductive gossip and politics.
 By contrast, team members that don’t know or care about their coworkers are much more likely to fall into toxic behaviors.

+More Strategies for Team-Building Experts agree that team-building helps cut down on office politics.
+However, unlike Lencioni, some authors caution that personal friendships between team members can lead to favoritism and other forms of politics.
+You can avoid this by focusing on coaching and mentoring instead of personal bonding.
 So how can you encourage your team to get to know each other?
 Lencioni offers more specific advice on this in The Five Dysfunctions of a Team.
 Among other suggestions, he recommends creating safe, structured environments for offering feedback.
 Once your employees are confident they won’t face repercussions for being honest, they can begin to open up.
 Furthermore, Lencioni recommends setting group goals for the entire team.
 Team rewards for productivity encourage cooperation.
-By contrast, focusing on individual performance can encourage pettiness and politics.
+By contrast, focusing on individual performance can encourage pettiness and politics. |

 #2: Defining Organizational Values

 Moving forward, to improve team culture, your next objective is to clearly define the core values of your organization.
-Lencioni argues that by defining these values, you create a powerful toolkit that can be used to make decisions across your organization
+Lencioni argues that by defining these values, you create a powerful toolkit that can be used to make decisions across your organization.

 For example, in Lencioni’s parable, Telegraph faced a key decision about whether to move their headquarters into an upscale complex or a modest but conveniently located building.
 To make this decision, Rich and his team reflected on Telegraph’s identity as a down-to-earth company that puts clients first.
 With their values in mind, the decision was a no-brainer.

-Values can help you make important decisions, but only if you choose them for the right reasons.
+Don’t Choose Values for Marketing Reasons Values can help you make important decisions, but only if you choose them for the right reasons.
 For instance, some observers argue that values fail when they’re too focused on image, noting that many companies choose values they think will attract customers.
 Suppose that in the parable, in an effort to entice clients, Rich had chosen progressiveness as one of Telegraph’s core values.
 The team likely would have moved into the fancier, more modern building, despite the fact that it was less convenient for Telegraph and their clients.
+To avoid this pitfall, keep values discussions internal, at least at this stage of the process.
+To improve team culture and morale, values should come from within the company and should be tailored to internal needs.
+By contrast, if you notice that your values are primarily being used to attract customers, you may need to reassess your process. |

 #3: Circulating the Values at Your Organization